How to Create Zip Archives in C# Without 3rd Party Libraries

 Check if a ZIP archive is Valid

-You can use this function to test if a ZIP file is valid or invalid.
-This can be useful for verifying a backup for example, but should not be relied on to verify zip file contents or integrety.
+This function can test whether a ZIP file is valid or invalid.
+For example, this can be useful for verifying a backup but should not be relied on to verify zip file contents or integrity.

 public bool IsValidZipFile(string filename)